AdobeDocs/pdfservices-api-documentation/src/pages/overview/document-generation-api/fragments.md

 Below are the sample input and output documents snapshots describing the use of fragments.

-Here the `addressDetails` fragment is used in the word document template file.
+Here the `addressDetails` fragment is used in the Word document template file.

 ![Address Input fragment](../images/address_input.png)